 You can smoke meat using charcoal, pellet, or ceramic grill.
 However, for many barbecue enthusiasts, nothing beats the taste of meat cooked in a dedicated smoker.
 Whether you’re in the market for a small, bullet-style smoker or want to invest in a large capacity, trailer-mounted smoker, the mechanics remain the same.
 Smokers may be electrically powered or require gas or charcoal fuel.
 Wood chips or chunks are added to a tray that sits above the heat source, and food is placed on a rack above that where it’s cooked at low temperatures for an extended time.
 The result?
 Fall off the bone tender, exquisitely-smoked meat that will have neighbors lining up for an invitation to your next cookout.

 Our favorite brands of grills

-There are plenty of brands to choose from when you’re shopping Owenhouse ACE Hardware grills, including best-selling models from our favorite manufacturers Big Green Egg, Traeger, and Weber.
+There are plenty of brands to choose from when you’re shopping Owenhouse ACE Hardware grills, including best-selling models from our favorite manufacturers Big Green Egg, Traeger, Weber, and Burch Barrel.

 Across Asia, charcoal-fueled earthenware cooking pots have been used for thousands of years.
 It wasn’t until after World War II, when Americans stationed in Japan returned home with these instruments, that their use caught on in the US.
 In 1974, serviceman and entrepreneur Ed Fisher drew inspiration from these clay cookers when designing and selling the first Big Green Egg ceramic grill.